Inviscid Water-Waves and interface modeling: Numerical results and convergence

 \section{Numerical results and convergence}

 In order to compare and validate the various numerical approaches, we have considered three different initial conditions and test cases when the bottom is flat $\Gamma_{B}=\T_{L}\times \{-h_{0}\}$.
 In all test cases, we used $N_S=N_B=N$.

-While simulations were performed using different values of the Atwood number, we report here simulations with $A_{tw}=1 \, ,$ which can be compared with existing solutions.
-The parameter $\alpha$ was set to $\alpha=1$, implying that the point are advected tangentially at the velocity of the lower fluid.
+While simulations were performed using different values of the Atwood number, we report here simulations with $A_{tw}=1 \, ,$ i.e. the single-fluid formulation, which can be compared with existing solutions.
+We also neglect surface tension in all the test cases below.
+This makes the tests below more demanding, since the surface tension generally has regularising effects.

+The parameter $\alpha$ was set to $\alpha=1$, implying that the points are advected tangentially at the velocity of the lower fluid.
 Also all test cases presented here include a flat bottom (though the cases of infinite depth or variable bottom can also be handle using the same code).
 The simulations are made non-dimensional, with a length-scale based on the water depth, such that $h_0=1$, and a time-scale based on gravity, such that $g=1 \, .$

 We will numerically investigate the stability of our scheme in a few test cases.
 We will then validate the numerically obtained solutions against analytical solutions, when available.
 When not available, we will simply check convergence to an $N$ independent solution in the limit of large $N\, .$ Another useful validation concerns conserved quantities.
 The first thing to be checked is the conservation of mass